coderefinery/git-intro/_episodes/10-archeology.md

 > ## Archaeology exercise
 >
 > Let us explore the value of these commands in an exercise.
+>
-We recommend that you
+> **In-person workshops**: We recommend that you
 > do this exercise in groups of two and discuss with your neighbors.
 >
+> **Video workshops**: We will group you in breakout rooms of ~4 persons where you
+> can work and discuss together.
+A helper or instructor will pop in to answer questions.
+> After 15 minutes we will bring you back into the main room and discuss.
+>
+> Exercise steps:
 > 1. Clone this repository:
 >    [https://github.com/tidyverse/rvest](https://github.com/tidyverse/rvest).
 >    Then step into the new directory: